Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Section 5.10.3.3 of [[!MPEGDASH]].

 Table 4 provides some example urn schemes to be signaled.
-Table 5 illustrates an example of a SCTE-35 marker stored in a DASHEventMessageBox, that is in turn stored as a metadata sample in a metadata track.
+Table 5 illustrates an example of a SCTE-35 marker stored in a DASHEventMessageBox that is in turn stored as a metadata sample in a metadata track.
 The presented approach enables ingest of timed metadata from different sources, because data is not interleaved with the media.